infinityabundance/dsfb/crates/dsfb-battery/README.md

 This repository evaluates a deterministic residual-based signal for indicating battery degradation transitions.

-### On the NASA PCoE B0005 dataset:
+On the NASA PCoE B0005 dataset:

-A residual-derived signal is computed from observed battery behavior A simple capacity threshold (85%) is used as a baseline End-of-life (80%) is used as a reference
+- A residual-derived signal is computed from observed battery behavior
+- A simple capacity threshold (85%) is used as a baseline
+- End-of-life (80%) is used as a reference

-The residual-based signal indicates the transition region earlier than the threshold baseline in this case.
+> The residual-based signal indicates the **transition region earlier than the threshold baseline in this case**.

 ### Observed result (B0005)